oblockton/KickStart-Excel/README.md

   ![Category Stats](Images/CategoryStats.PNG)

-  * Create a new sheet with a pivot table that will analyze your initial worksheet to count how many campaigns were "successful," "failed," "cancelled," or are currently "live" per **category**.
+  * Create a new sheet with a pivot table that will analyze the initial worksheet to count how many campaigns were "successful," "failed," "cancelled," or are currently "live" per **category**.

     * Create a stacked column pivot chart that can be filtered by `country` based on the table you have created.

   ![Subcategory Stats](Images/SubcategoryStats.PNG)

-  * Create a new sheet with a pivot table that will analyze your initial sheet to count how many campaigns were "successful," "failed," "cancelled," or are currently "live" per **sub-category**.
+  * Create a new sheet with a pivot table that will analyze the initial sheet to count how many campaigns were "successful," "failed," "cancelled," or are currently "live" per **sub-category**.

-    * Create a stacked column pivot chart that can be filtered by `country` and `parent-category` based on the table you have created.
+    * Create a stacked column pivot chart that can be filtered by `country` and `parent-category` based on the table created.

 * The dates stored within the `deadline` and `launched_at` columns are using unix timestamps.
-Fortunately for us, [there is a formula](http://spreadsheetpage.com/index.php/tip/converting_unix_timestamps/) out there that can be used to convert these timestamps into a normal date.
+Convert the timestamps to normal date conventions.

   * Create a new column named `Date Created Conversion` that will use [this formula](http://spreadsheetpage.com/index.php/tip/converting_unix_timestamps/) to convert the data contained within `launched_at` into Excel's Date format